-What is Wetpaint ?
+What is Wetpaint?

 “Wetpaint is the most consumer-friendly Wiki for everyday users who want to share their passions and interests online,” said Ben Elowitz, CEO of Wetpaint.
-“It enables more online users to express themselves and the Wiki phenomena grows, there is no doubt that collaboration will match, if not overtake, social networking as a primary online activity.”
+“It enables more online users to express themselves and the Wiki phenomena grow, there is no doubt that collaboration will match, if not overtake, social networking as a primary online activity.”

 It has powered more than 150,000 user-created community Wiki sites that have received over 2.5 million user contributions since launching in June 2006.
 The Seattle startup has also caught the attention of prominent consumer brands such as AOL, ABC, CBS, American Express Publishing, T-Mobile, and HTC.
 These companies have partnered with Wetpaint to create community Wiki sites for their most active and knowledgeable users.